AhmedGSonbol/Social_App/README.md

 Is a communication app like Facebook that has been built using (Flutter).<br>

 - Project characteristics:-

+  - Responsive layouts ( mobile / tablets ).
-  - Login to / create an account.
+  - Login / create a new account.
-  - Login or register with Facebook or Gmail.
+  - Sign in with Facebook or Gmail.
   - Verification is sent to email.
   - Add new posts with or with no images.
   - choose post type ( public /  private ).